ReallyRealer/Hyde-Kido-Nanaya-Shiki-Expansion-Pack/README.md

 - 2BC is a TP stance that can be canceled into A or B (holding backwards will make him go the opposite direction) you can also cancel into A twice or A into B
 - 4BC is just Tohno Shiki's regular one since it was already fine
 - 6BC is a special version of his regular 236x series where he'll uppercut upon hit and if you press B upon hitting you'll be able to cancel into his upwards TP
 - 3BC is Tohno Shiki's except this time upon successful hit he'll cancel into his flip automatically

+**EX Tohno**
+- 236x (minus EX) is now a rekka series where mashing A or B leads to different enders (A launches them away and B is an uppercut)
+- 236EX is basically MBAACC Tohno except he'll pause to catch his knife, pressing C right before it ends will make him do a follow-up attack that costs no meter at all
+- J0202x new aerial series based on MBAACC
+- Every 623/J236 move is alternated
+- New 0202x series
+- J0202D is a downwards TP
+- J0202BC (2BC in midair) is J0202D except way faster
+- New Arc Drive
+- New Last Arc